Project Update February 2026:

 This last summer I opened up my art studio for open-houses each Saturday, and got the opportunity to meet so many new neighbors and friends.
 So many shared stories of their own art practices, reminisced about the Blue Heron art gallery that had and asked if I would consider putting other’s work in my store.
 Others asked about classes (for adults or kids) and what other creative opportunities there might be locally.
 I’m so grateful to have had the chance to chat with people and know more of my neighbors on both sides of the border.

-There is also one more private studio for rent for artists/handcraft/makers on the ground floor of the building.
+There is also one more private studio for rent for artists/handcraft/makers on the 2nd floor of the building.
 Please contact me directly at 425-238-0832 phone/whatsapp if you are interested in more details.
 All other inquiries should go to Resilient Point Roberts email: resilientpointroberts@gmail.com.

 I am excited to hear from each of you, and to see what we can grow together.